 Chronic pain from the back or buttocks and down through your legs could be a symptom of sciatica.
-In order to relieve the pain of sciatica, many people search for a Palm Coast, Daytona Beach, or Orange City chiropractor.
+In order to relieve the pain of sciatica, many people search for a Palm Coast, Daytona Beach, or DeLand chiropractor.
 However, many others never find a long term solution.
 If left untreated, sciatica can get worse until everyday activities are no longer an option.
 The goal of this article is to improve your knowledge of sciatica as well as show how chiropractic care at Coastal Healthcare Partners can help you.

 Sciatica, or sciatic neuralgia, is a condition which creates pain, starting in the lower back and continuing through the back of the leg to the foot.
 Extended periods of standing or sitting can be unbearably painful when dealing with sciatica.
 In addition it can cause weakness, tingling and numbness throughout the leg and foot.
 Generally sciatica shows up periodically throughout a person's life with different levels of pain and discomfort.
 Regardless, sciatica requires immediate attention to avoid permanent nerve damage.

 Compression of your sciatic nerve, the body's longest nerve, is the reason why pain travels throughout the legs and back.
 Originating from the lumbar spine, and then extending into the buttocks and down the legs the sciatic nerve covers a wide range.
 When pinched by the compression of vertebrae in your lower back, the roots of the nerve are inflamed which causes the pain.

 Your sciatic nerve is a nerve that runs from your lower back through your hips and down each of your legs.
 Sciatica is a common but debilitating condition that occurs when this nerve is irritated.
 In most cases, sciatica will affect only one side of your body at a time.